PlaidCloud/website/content/en/docs/concepts/containers/images.md

 ```

 If you already have a Docker credentials file then, rather than using the above
-command, you can import the credentials file as a Kubernetes
+command, you can import the credentials file as a PlaidCloud
 {{< glossary_tooltip text="Secrets" term_id="secret" >}}.
 [Create a Secret based on existing Docker credentials](/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials) explains how to set this up.